-Stay Motivated for Running | 20 Tips
+How to Stay Motivated for Running – 14 Proven Tips

-We’re all great at coming up with reasons to not do something, but the trick is finding those reasons that push us to do something good for us and, you know, exciting.
+We’re all great at coming up with reasons not to do something, but the trick is finding those reasons that push us to do something good for us and, you know, exciting.

 Motivation doesn’t always magically appear; sometimes, you must make the first move.
 Just start moving, and I bet you’ll feel fantastic after you’ve gone for that run.

-How to Stay Motivated?
+How to Stay Motivated for Running?

 You need to stay motivated and maintain that drive daily, week after week, to achieve your training goals.